Joanna, her husband Henry and three children, arrived in South Australia in 1836 abroad the ‘Tam O’Shanter’, when she was thirty-two years old.

 Henry was also under threat of increasing his already large workload.
-There was a push for the dispenser of medicine to also take on the role as receiver and issuer of stores.
+There was a push for the dispenser of medicine to also take on the role of receiver and issuer of stores.
 However, parliament decided against this:

 feeling that to make a surgeon’s assistant a keeper of stores would be like returning to the barber-surgeon system, under which the operations of shaving, hair-cutting, bleeding and setting broken limbs were all performed by the same practitioner.Adelaide Observer, 4 August 1860

 By 1863, Henry was now receiving 200 pounds per annum which included apartments on site, rations, fuel and light.
 As well as dispensing medicines for the Adelaide Hospital, he was also supplying medicine for the Gaol, the Destitute Asylum, the Lunatic Asylum and hospital outpatients.

 In 1863, Parliament raised concerns about the management of Adelaide Hospital and the quality of care being provided to patients.
 This culminated in a report of the South Australian Parliamentary Committee of Inquiry in 1864 on the state of the Adelaide Hospital.
 Both Henry and Johanna received their fair share of scrutiny.